logzilla/extras/winagent/doc/gpo_deploy/group-policy-deployment.md

 ![Install Screenshot 9](images/gpo_install_9.png)

-* When `gpupdate` is run, there will be a message indicating one or more settings must be processed before the system start or user logon.
+* When `gpupdate` is run, there will be a message indicating one or more settings that must be processed before the system starts or the user logs in.
 This is referring to the software installed by GPO and is expected.
 Type `Y` to restart the computer.

 * The software will be installed on reboot.
 At the next logon